Heidiepa/h2-Pubkey/README.md

 ## Messaging.
 Send an encrypted and signed message using PGP, then verify and decrypt it.
 (You can use folders to simulate users, or use two computers or two different OS users.
 Don't use Tero as a name of any party, unless that's your given name.)

 * I'm skipping this task.
 This task is too complicated for me and I'm not willing to challenge myself this time.
-I have no issues with using graphica interfaces such ad Outlook encryption or even JIra encyrption which is more light-weight but my brain does wrap aroud this task.
+I have no issues with using graphical interfaces such ad Outlook encryption or even JIra encyrption which is more light-weight but my brain does wrap aroud this task.

 ## Other tool.
 Encrypt a message using a tool other than PGP.
 Explain how different parties use different keys at different stages of operation.
 Evaluate the security of the tool you've chosen.